HOLY WEEK SCHEDULE 2018:

 Good Friday is a continuation of the Maundy Thursday liturgy and begins in silence as the night before ended in silence.
 In the service at noon & 7:30 p.m., we reenact the Passion and the Death of Jesus Christ.
 Our prayer is that God, will behold us as his family, those for whom our Lord Jesus Christ was willing to be betrayed, and given into the hands of sinners, and to suffer death upon the cross.
 During the Gospel reading, the congregation is asked to speak for the crowd, responding “Crucify him!” when Pilate asks, “Then what do you wish me to do with the man you call the King of the Jews?”
 Because every one of our sins cried out, 'Crucify Him!'

 On Holy Saturday, we will celebrate the Great Vigil of Easter at 7:30p.m.
-We light the new Paschal Candle and process it into the church.
+We start the service outside by lighting the new Paschal Candle and process it into the church.
 This is an ancient liturgy that dates to the early church.
 The Paschal candle represents the light of Christ coming into the world and is lit from "new fire".
 We often also celebrate baptisms at the Easter Vigil.

 On Easter Sunday, we will have our usual two services.
 The service at 9 a.m. is a traditional Rite I Communion service with traditional hymns.
 The service at 10:30 a.m. is a more contemporary celebration of Holy Communion that still follows the ancient pattern of worship that would be recognizable by the the early church, with more contemporary music.
 This is followed by an Easter egg hunt for the children.